bintosharon/bintosharon/README.md

+- 👋 Hi,
-- 👋 Hi, I’m @bintosharon
+-  I’m @bintosharon
 - 👀 I’m interested in Devops and Cloud
-- 🌱 I’m currently learning Kubernetes, Ansible
+- 🌱 I’m currently learning Kubernetes, Ansible, other devops tools as well,
-- 💞️ I’m looking to collaborate on, anything which I can
+- 💞️ I’m looking to collaborate on, devops and cloud related projects.
 - 📫 How to reach me : binto sharon on linkedin

 <!---